-I was especially excited to venture out with my mother, sister, brother-in-law, and niece because it was my first time in Puerto Rico and I was anxious to leave our hotel for an afternoon exploring new scenery and culture.
+I was especially excited to venture out with my mother, sister, brother-in-law, and niece because it was my first time in Puerto Rico, and I was anxious to leave our hotel for an afternoon exploring new scenery and culture.
 It's common for cruise ships to stop in port here for a few hours as well.
-With a short amount of time in mind, here’s three things you can see in a about four hours.
+With a short amount of time in mind, here are three things you can see in about four hours.

 1: Roam the streets and enjoy the colors of the city

 San Juan is broken up into the new and the old.
 Adoring historic locations and the character of older parts of cities, I was particularly curious about the squares and streets in the older section of the city.
 (Exploring local streets is a must wherever you roam.)
 The building facades are painted vibrant colors, and some of the bricks are even painted attractive blue hues.